 Cost: Starts at $8 per user per month

-Lessonly is a learning management system designed and developed for support teams, sales training, and HR people.
+Lessonly is an enterprise learning management system designed and developed for support teams, sales training, and HR people.
 Simple and easy to use, the software is used by enterprises to create and distribute educational materials and also helps enterprises evaluate the effectiveness of lessons and courses created on the platform.

-The simplicity of the solution is one of the competitive advantages that the company itself insists on.
-These are relatively recent players in the LMS market, but this is precisely what their positioning is based on - Lessonly is not equipped with outdated technologies that often slow down work.
+The simplicity of this enterprise learning management solution is one of the competitive advantages that the company itself insists on.
+These are relatively recent players in the LMS market, but this is precisely what their positioning is based on — Lessonly is not equipped with outdated technologies that often slow down work.

 Pros